LaBargeLab/IQR_test/README.md

-From there we can run the `stoichiometry()` function. this function requires a couple of inputs detailes below:
+From there we can run the `stoichiometry()` function.
+This function requires a couple of inputs detailed below:

-     symbol        - character vector of gene symbols expression    - numeric vectors of expression values variable      - character or factor vector with group information (e.g. age group or treatment)
+     symbol        - character vector of gene symbols expression    - numeric vector of expression values variable      - character or factor vector with group information (e.g. age group or treatment)
      sample        - character vector of sample IDs